 - Screenwriters who have had previous feature screenplays produced and distributed by non-independent means are ineligible.

-- No adaptations of other written work will be accepted unless the writer owns the rights to the original material, unless the udapted work is in the Public Domain.
+- No adaptations of other written work will be accepted unless the writer owns the rights to the original material or the original work is in the Public Domain.

 - Screenplays must be in English, formatted according to the current industry standards in 12-point courier font.

-- If the script is based on a true story, that should be noted on the title page.
+- If the script is based on a true story, that should be noted on the cover page

 - Slamdance is not responsible for screenplays or coverage stolen or lost in transit.

 - All entries must be mailed or uploaded by the appropriate deadline.